sourceallies/zonebeacon/README.md

 #### From CI

 This Play Store release system is designed to be done on a continuous integration server.
-You can look at the `build_script.sh` file to see how we have used environment variables from our build server to configurate the Play Store release build.
+You can look at files in the cicd folder to see how we have used environment variables from our build server to configurate the Play Store release build.
+These files may need to be altered to work on your own AWS account.

 ### Google Play Services "Nearby" Integration